ginsterbusch/mastodon-embed/readme.txt

 * no_fa' - Alias
 * flush - set this to 1 to refresh the embed cache; update post after this, give its frontend view a spin, and then remove it afterwards ;)
 * force_scheme - set this to either 'http' or 'https' to enforce using this URL scheme (ie. protocol); primary use is to improve the SSL behaviour in WP
+* center - Pick out a specific toot from a conversation.
+Enabled by default.
+To disable, set this parameter to `0`.
+* enable_debug - Explicitely enables the debug mode

 = Q. The embedding does not work =
 A. First test if there are any shortcode-interferring plugins.
 That could also be the original mastodon-embed.
 Aside of that, there was a mistake in the documentation before version 2.2.3, incorrectly stating the shortcode tag is 'mastodon_embed', while in reality it's **mastodon**.